vtex-apps/product-summary/README.md

 # VTEX Product Summary

 ## Description
-The VTEX Prodcut Summary summarises the product informations such as name, price and picture.
+The VTEX Product Summary summarises the product informations such as name, price and picture.
 This is a VTEX app that is used by Dreamstore product.

 :loudspeaker: **Disclaimer:** Don't fork this project, use, contribute, or open issue with your feature request